Embedding the natural capital approach in planning and development

 - Creating a natural capital evidence base – an overview of assessment approaches, including metrics, mapping, and accounting, existing tools and standards.

-- Natural capital in development management – using NC approaches to improve delivery and enhancement on site, measuring and delivering biodiversity and environmental net gain.
+- Natural capital in development management – using natural capital approaches to improve delivery and enhancement on site, measuring and delivering biodiversity and environmental net gain.

 By the end of the course, trainees will have the understanding and skills to: